Recla1mer/random_forest_prediction/README.md

 Please be warned:

 I did not have a lot of programming experience when I started this little project.
-Of course my skills improved greatly as I was coding 24/7 (metaphorically speaken) which made me realise that I did not write clean, nice code.
+Of course my skills improved greatly as I was coding 24/7 (metaphorically speaking) which made me realise that I did not write clean, nice code.
 Especially at the end.
 You know how it is, submission date is coming closer and closer which is why you hysterically start to write code that works but you leave it as dirty as it is.